-In addition to the REG course, Becker also has prep materials for the other sections of the CPA Exam.
+In addition to the REG course, Becker has prep materials for the other sections of the CPA Exam.
 In fact, Becker’s top-rated CPA courses have the best self-guided review in the business.

 Becker CPA Review is so highly respected for several reasons.
-To start, Becker’s e-learning platform, Adapt2U Technology, figures out your content weaknesses and directs your studies to fill those gaps.
+To start, Becker’s e-learning platform, Adapt2U Technology, identifies your content weaknesses and directs your studies to fill those gaps.
 This method, in short, saves you frustration because you’ll have a flexible study plan that ensures you study everything in time for exam day.
-Becker also uses SkillMaster videos.
-Basically, these short videos, led by expert instructors, dive into the CPA Exam’s most difficult problems and show you how to solve them step-by-step.
+Becker also uses SkillBuilder videos.
+These short videos, led by expert instructors, dive into the CPA Exam’s most difficult problems and show you how to solve them step-by-step.

 Plus, Becker now offers LiveOnline classes, live in-person CPA classes, and even one-on-one tutoring.
-So if you’re thinking of pursuing the CPA—or even if you’re looking for a more in-depth review of tax issues for the EA exam—this personalized support can be a big boost.
+So if you’re considering pursuing the CPA—or even if you’re looking for a more in-depth review of tax issues for the EA exam—this personalized support can be a big boost.

 Becker has review materials for the CMA exam, too.
 And just like Becker’s CPA courses, Becker CMA review is considered to be just about the best.
 In fact, Becker completely revamped its CMA courses.
 So now, CMA candidates can benefit from Becker’s proven study materials.
-What’s more, Becker is a licensed partner of the IMA, or the Institute of Management Accountants, that bestows the CMA designation.
+What’s more, Becker is a licensed partner of the IMA, or the Institute of Management Accountants, which bestows the CMA designation.
 And just like the Becker CPA classes, Becker’s CMA courses also have virtual classrooms and the option to study with a personal tutor.
 Therefore, if you ever want to pursue the CMA certification, definitely check out Becker before studying.